databricks-industry-solutions/security-analysis-tool/docs/setup.md

        databricks --profile e2-certification secrets put --scope sat_master_scope --key sat_token_<workspace_id>
        ```

-   * Open the \<SATProject\>/notebooks/Utils/initialize notebook and modify the JSON string with :
+   * In your environment where you imported SAT project from git (Refer to Step 4 in Prerequisites) Open the \<SATProject\>/notebooks/Utils/initialize notebook and modify the JSON string with :
      * Set the value for the account id
      * Set the value for the sql_warehouse_id
      * Set the vlaue for username_for_alerts